 COVID-19 outcomes in minority ethnic groups: do obesity and metabolic risk play a role?

 Paul Coleman, Thomas M. Barber, Thijs van Rens, Petra Hanson, Alice Coffey, and Oyinlola Oyebode, all members of the Warwick Obesity Network, discuss differences in Covid-19 outcomes across ethnic groups, and whether these may be explained in part by differences in metabolic risk due to obesity and overweight.
-Accepted for publication in Current Obesity Reports.
+Read the full paper, which is published in Current Obesity Reports.

 Time to substitute sports sponsors for healthier alternatives